History of Canada (1982–present): Resignation of Mulroney

-The failure of the Meech Lake Accord and the animosity towards Prime Minister Brian Mulroney, his government and his Goods and Services Tax (GST) played a significant role in the defeat of the 1992 referendum on the Charlottetown Accord, another package of proposed constitutional amendments.
+The failure of the Meech Lake Accord and the animosity towards Prime Minister Brian Mulroney, his government and his GST played a significant role in the defeat of the 1992 referendum on the Charlottetown Accord, another package of proposed constitutional amendments.
 These setbacks, along with the deep recession of the late 1980s and early 1990s forced Mulroney to resign in 1993.
 He was replaced, albeit only briefly from June to November 1993, by Kim Campbell, Canada's first, and so far only, female prime minister.
+The PC party was defeated in the 1993 federal election, with Campbell losing her seat in the House of Commons and the PC's only winning 2 seats in a major political realignment.

 Chrétien government (1993–2003)

 Jean Chrétien became prime minister in the 1993 election, pledging to repeal the Goods and Services Tax, although this proved unfeasible due to the economic circumstances at the time (or, apparently, any time during his prime ministership, showing the new source of income was needed, as the outgoing Progressive Conservative party had claimed).
 By 1995, however, Canada had eliminated the federal deficit, becoming the only G7 country to have a budget surplus.

 Some of the problems faced by the Chrétien government included the debate over the universal health care system, as well as military spending, which Chrétien's government decreased significantly throughout its term.
 Canada did not play as large a role in United Nations peacekeeping as it once had, and Chrétien faced some criticism for not participating in the 2003 invasion of Iraq, most notably from Opposition Leader Stephen Harper and the United States government.
 However, with the mounting criticisms about the false pretences for that war and the United States' troubled occupation of Iraq, Chrétien was hailed for keeping the nation out of the affair.
-The value of the Canadian dollar was greatly weakened during Chrétien's time as Prime Minister, dropping as low at 67 cents; although in 2003, it regained about 20% of its value during the year due to the declining economic situation in the United States—such a dramatic climb that industry leaders worried that the high currency would harm exports.
+The value of the Canadian dollar was greatly weakened during Chrétien's time as prime minister, dropping as low at 67 cents; although in 2003, it regained about 20% of its value during the year due to the declining economic situation in the United States—such a dramatic climb that industry leaders worried that the high currency would harm exports.